linusshops/canadapost-magento/README.md

 If you have developer mode enabled, you can view a demo of the D2PO map creation at /canadapost/demo.
 It is highly recommend to examine this, as it demonstrates creating the maps on the frontend, as well as how to use layout xml to add D2PO to a page.

+## Customization
+The infowindow markup is rendered via the Common.tpl method.
+To modify the look of the infowindow, you can modify `frontend/base/default/template/tpl/linuscanadapost/mapmarker.phtml` in your theme.